Stacktape

 $CfResourceParam()

-• If you want to reference a child resources of a Stacktape resource, you can get a list of child resource using stack-info command
+• cloudformation logical name: The logical name of the Cloudformation resource.
+If you are referencing a resource defined in the cloudformationResources section, use its name.
+To reference a child resource of a Stacktape resource, you can get a list of child resources with the stacktape stack-info command.

-• 2. parameter name - parameter of the AWS Cloudformation resource to reference.
-To see a list of all referenceable cloudformation parameters, refer to Referenceable parameters docs
+• parameter name: The parameter of the Cloudformation resource to reference.
+For a list of all referenceable parameters, see Referencing parameters.

 cloudformationResources: